-Crean
+102 010 , are mount of the

+, Credit

-RECUIE ED MANUFACTURING COURSE Hours
+PEOUE RED MANUFACTURING COURSE Hours

+LD MANUEL STATE 3

-BE135 Introduction to Business 3
+BE135 Introduction to Business

-3
+Production Management 3

-BE236 Production Management 3
+BE236 Production management 3

 BE250 Personnel Relations

+Purchasing 3

-BE255 Purchasing 3
+BE255 3

-BE273 Industrial Relations 3
+BE273 Industrial Relations

-BE278 Production and Quality Control 3
+Production and Quality Control 3

-BE210 Floddenski alla azarity 18
+BE278 blodiction and country country

+= 18

-It is important that a student wishing to concentrate in the above area meet with his/her counselor.
+\It is important that a student wishing to concentrate in the above area meet with his/her counselor.
 These courses must be taken in the proper sequence.

-Credit SS ELECTIVES Beginning Typing Hours (3) BE100 BE103 BE240 Beginning Typing Beginning Shorthand Business Machines (4) (4) BE280 Introduction to Electronic Data Processing $-\frac{(3)}{10}$
+BUSINES BE100 BE103 S ELECTIVES Beginning Typing Beginning Shorthand Credit Hours (3) (4) BE240 BE280 Business Machines Introduction to Electronic Data Processing (3)